 - Aging.
 As dogs age, their intervertebral discs can lose elasticity, leading to disc degeneration or herniation.

 - Trauma or Injury.
-Sudden impacts, like a fall or rough play, can lead to disc extrusion or herniation, especially in active dogs.
+Sudden impacts, such as a fall or rough play, can cause disc extrusion or herniation, especially in active dogs.

 - Excess Weight.
-Carrying extra pounds puts added strain on a dog's spine, making discs more likely to slip under pressure.
+Carrying extra weight puts added strain on a dog's spine, increasing the likelihood that discs will slip under pressure.
+See how to tell if your dog is overweight here.

 Recognizing Symptoms of a Slipped Disc in Dogs